 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Rennick has been recorded under many different variations, including Renwick, Rennick and others.

 First found in Cumberland where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 This web page shows only a small excerpt of our Rennick research.
-Another 293 words(21 lines of text) covering the year 1688 is included under the topic Early Rennick History in all our PDF Extended History products.
+Another 215 words(15 lines of text) covering the years 1688, 1662 and 1688 are included under the topic Early Rennick History in all our PDF Extended History products.

 Some of the Rennick family moved to Ireland, but this topic is not covered in this excerpt.
-Another 124 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 63 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Rennick or a variant listed above:

 Rennick Settlers in the United States in the 17th Century